 Using the File Storage service requires an understanding of the following concepts, including some that pertain to Oracle Cloud Infrastructure Networking:

 - MOUNT TARGET

 - An NFS endpoint that lives in a subnet of your choice and is highly available.
 The mount target provides the IP address or DNS name that is used in the mount command when connecting NFS clients to a file system.
 A single mount target can export many file systems.
-Each mount target can accept up to 896 client connections.
+Each mount target can accept up to 100,000 NFS client connections.
+If you use in-transit encryption, each mount target can accept up to 64 NFS/SSL client connections.
+See Using In-transit Encryption for more information.
 By default, you can create two mount targets per account per availability domain, but you can request an increase.
 See Service Limits for a list of applicable limits and instructions for requesting a limit increase.
 See Managing Mount Targets for more information about working with this resource.

 - Exports control how NFS clients access file systems when they connect to a mount target.
 File systems are exported (made available) through mount targets.
 Each mount target maintains an export set which contains one or many exports.
 A file system must have at least one export in one mount target in order for instances to mount the file system.
 The information used by an export includes the file system OCID, mount target OCID, export set OCID, export path, and client export options.
 For more information, see Managing Mount Targets.

 - Collection of one or more exports that control what file systems the mount target exports using NFSv3 protocol and how those file systems are found using the NFS mount protocol.
 Each mount target has an export set.
 Each file system associated with the mount target has at least one export in the export set.

 - EXPORT PATH